toomuchvoltage/HighOmega-public/README.md

 # How to Compile and Use

 Open the Visual Studio project and compile.
 Pick `Release` unless you're debugging.
 This produces the binary that our SourceMod plugin will talk to in `x64/Release`.
 When running the binary, please provide a window number via a single command line argument (default is 1): i.e. `HighOmega.exe 2`.
 This allows several instances to run on the same machine for different server instances and with different settings (i.e. different resolutions or debug flags).
+Ensure that SauRay<sup>TM</sup> is running before the server is launched as TF2's `srcds` does not have hibernation like CS:GO's and will run the server loop even if there are no players present on the server.

 In the event that you modify raytracing shaders in `source_material/shaders`:
 * Run `spirv-compiler.bat` in the same folder